-- !
-1. One or more outlets at the garage were inoperative at the time of our inspection.
+- I One or more outlets at the garage were inoperative at the time of our inspection.
 Possibly due to turned off switches which were not located during our inspection.
 These outlets and circuits should be investigated and corrected as necessary.
 Based upon our inspection of a representative number of outlets, we recommend testing of every outlet at a later date.
 Repairs or rewiring are recommended at all deficient locations.
 (See Photo 14) - !
-2. A switch at the master bedroom is faulty or damaged.
+2. Abandoned wiring was noted in the crawlspace under the master bathroom.
+We recommend the wiring be disconnected at its source or terminated in an approved manner in a covered junction box.
+(See Photo 20) - !
+3. A switch at the master bedroom is faulty or damaged.
 We recommend it be replaced.
-(See Photo 12) - 3.
+(See Photo 12) - 4.
 The accessible aluminum connectors inside the electrical main and/or branch panel are lacking the application of an anti-oxidant.
-We recommend that each accessible connection be covered with an anti-oxidant. - 4.
+We recommend that each accessible connection be covered with an anti-oxidant. - 5.
 One or more of the main and branch panel screws are missing or incorrect.
-We recommend proper blunt-end screws be installed. - 5.
+We recommend proper blunt-end screws be installed. - 6.
 We have observed a Federal Pacific electrical "Stab lock" service panel(s) in this house.
 This type of panel has a history of circuit breakers failing to trip in response to an over current or short circuit.
 Failure of a circuit breaker to trip does not afford the protection that is intended and required.
-We recommend a licensed electrician be retained for additional information and recommendations. - !
-6. Abandoned wiring was noted in the crawlspace under the master bathroom.
-We recommend the wiring be disconnected at its source or terminated in an approved manner in a covered junction box.
-(See Photo 20)
+We recommend a licensed electrician be retained for additional information and recommendations.